thim81/openapi-format/readme.md

 to maintain the file with greater ease.

 **CI/CD pipelines:**
-OpenAPI-format can be useful in CI/CD pipelines, where the OpenAPI is used as source for other documents like Web documentation, Postman collections, test suites, ...
+OpenAPI-format can be useful in CI/CD pipelines, where the OpenAPI is used as the source for other documents like Web documentation, Postman collections, test suites, ...

 ## Features